Xuehong-pdx/Quick-Stock-Checker/README.md

 # Quick-Stock-Checker

   A dockerized simple app to check selected stocks.
 Results contains information on previous closing value, current opening value, today's high and today's low for each selected stock.
+Stocks of interest are entered through standard input.

 ## **Built with:**